buetcsefest2022/buetcsefest2022.github.io/content/aicontest/_index.md

         content: >-
           **YES!!** The only knowledge that you need to have is how to write conditionals (*if-else*) and loops (*for, while*) in any language and you're good to go!
         content_align: left

-      - title: I am an absolute beginner with no experience in any contests whatsoever.
-Can I do any good   participating here?
-        title_align: left
-        content: >-
-          **OF COURSE!!** This contest is designed so that even beginners can have fun participating.
-And we will be providing a skeleton sample code from where you can start.
-        content_align: left

       - title: Will there be any penalty for multiple submissions or late submissions?
         title_align: left